 Please contact Student Services for more information and advice.

-Enrolment will take place in the Chancellor's Building Exhibition Suite at the following times:
+Enrolment will take place in Chancellor's Building, CBA 1.023 at the following time:

 The Enrolment team will guide you through this process, at the end of which you will be issued with your Keele Card.
 If we have not yet received a photo from you then you will be issued with your Keele Card once we have taken your photograph.

 It is important that you bring the following documents:

 - Copy of UK Home Office decision letter (if applicable)